Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Comment: Code comments explain tricky logic; complement them with extrinsic documents to describe high-level architecture or workflows.

-It allows easy onboarding of new developers: An adequately documented codebase makes easy the bringing in of new people and getting them up to speed.
+Easier Onboarding for New Developers: An adequately documented codebase makes easy the bringing in of new people and getting them up to speed.
 The absence of documentation might take weeks or even days for newcomers to just decipher code, hence delaying the project and increasing the possibility of mistakes.
 Documentation gives this roadmap, clarifying more about the project quickly and letting them get on with their job efficiently.
-Understanding the importance of documentation here ensures smoother onboarding.
+Understanding the software documentation here ensures smoother onboarding.

 Tip: Have a README file giving a high-level overview of the project and including all the essential setup instructions, key dependencies, and architecture of the project.

-Facilitates Team Collaboration: For collaborative software, team members have to keep on working on each other’s code.
+Supports Future Code Maintenance: For collaborative software, team members have to keep on working on each other’s code.
 Without proper documentation, there will be miscommunication and misunderstanding, hence calling for otherwise unnecessary exchange.
 Good documentation ensures that all the members are oriented with the code and they work very well together.
-This further emphasizes the importance of documentation in teamwork.
+This further emphasizes the project documentation in teamwork.

 Tip: Apply a style guide to write documentation consistently across your team to attain clarity and consistency.